Autumn tidy up

 A taste of autumn

-Adam believes that autumn is the time to celebrate all the hard work you’ve put into the garden this year and to enjoy picking the fruits of your labours.
-Although it’s difficult to know exactly when your harvest will be ready, he suggests that you start planning whether you’ll be pickling, jamming or preserving it now, so you can pick your crops the moment they’re perfect.
+We believe that autumn is the time to celebrate all the hard work you’ve put into the garden this year and to enjoy picking the fruits of your labours.
+Although it’s difficult to know exactly when your harvest will be ready, we suggest that you start planning whether you’ll be pickling, jamming or preserving it now, so you can pick your crops the moment they’re perfect.
 With fruit like apples you can carry them over into the winter if they’re stored correctly thereby enjoy crunchier coxs for longer.
 However, as well as harvesting you can also keep planting, sowing onion sets and autumn garlic as well as fruit canes and trees to keep your garden working throughout the winter.

 Was this guide useful?